jmonlong/manu-vggafannot/manuscript.md

 The Graph Alignment Format (GAF) text format, which was proposed to represent alignments,could also be used to describe annotations in a pangenome graph.
 However, the lack of techniques to compress, index, and query it limits its adoption for larger-scale annotation sets.
 Here, we present new features of the `vg` and HTSlib ecosystem that provide efficient indexing and querying for pangenomic annotations represented as paths in the GAF format.
-We illustrate its values in several applications: projecting gene and repeat annotations into the pangenome and visualizing them, summarizing open chromatin from epigenomics sequencing datasets, and positioning known variants in the pangenome.
+We illustrate its values in several applications: projecting gene and repeat annotations into the pangenome and visualizing them, summarizing open chromatin from epigenomic sequencing datasets, and positioning known variants in the pangenome.

 ## Methods

 ### Indexing paths in GAF files

-The sorting and indexing algorithm is most efficient and makes sense when node IDs are integers, sorted based on the topology of the pangenome graph.
+GAF records are sorted by node ID intervals, so the sorting and indexing algorithm is most efficient and makes sense when node IDs are integers, sorted based on the topology of the pangenome graph.
 This is the case for pangenomes constructed by minigraph-cactus[@minigraph_cactus], PGGB[@pggb], or `vg construct`[@vg].
 Otherwise, the pangenome graph can be *sorted*, by changing the node IDs, using `vg` or `odgi`[@odgi].
 If the node IDs are sorted integers, a short path through the graph should only traverse nodes with IDs contained in a small interval (see Figure {@fig:index}A).